stormpath/stormpath-framework-spec/oauth2.md

 Stormpath Application that is specified in the configuration.

 If the login is successful, we respond with an access token and refresh token.
-The format of the response should be an OAuth2 access token response, which looks like this:
+This means that you need to remove the `stormpath_access_token_href` from the API response.
+Thus, the format of the response should be an OAuth2 access token response, which looks like this:

 ```
 HTTP/1.1 200 OK